Larval Lobster Survey

 Survey Objectives:

-1. Evaluate the abundance of larval lobsters in the Midcoast region (Zone E)
+1. Evaluate the density of larval lobsters in the Midcoast region (Zone E).

-2. Document the seasonal occurrence of larvae each year
+2. Track the seasonal patterns of larval density within each year.

 Map of Survey Sites